salaboy/fmtok8s-reminders/README.md

 This project implements a [CloudEvents](http://cloudevents.io)-based reminder service.
 This service allows your services or applications to schedule reminders that will emit CloudEvents when the reminder is due.

-This service avoids the use of the Kubernetes Control Plane, hence it doesn't define any CRD, or require any kind of special permissions to run inside a cluster, in contrast with the services like PingSource provided by Knative.

 You can configure where the CloudEvents will be sent by exporting an environment variable called `SINK`, which by default will send events to `http://localhost:8080/events`
 In most cases, the reminders service will emit CloudEvents to a broker and not directly to a specific service, hence Knative Eventing is recommended for this use.

+**Note**: This service avoids the use of the Kubernetes Control Plane, hence it doesn't define any CRD, or require any kind of special permissions to run inside a cluster, in contrast with the services like [PingSource provided by Knative](https://knative.dev/docs/eventing/sources/ping-source/).

 Reminders JSON Object:
 ```json